isle-project/isle-editor/README.md

 ## Introduction

-A desktop-application that can be used to author and preview *interactive statistics learning environment* (ISLE) lessons before they are deployed online.
+A desktop-application that can be used to author and preview *integrated statistics learning environment* (ISLE) lessons before they are deployed online.

 ## Installation